brianjsl/brianjsl/README.md

 ## Hi, I'm Brian. 👋

-I'm a second-year undergraduate student at MIT, majoring in Computer Science (6-4) and Mathematics (18).
+I'm a second-year undergraduate student at MIT (currently on leave), majoring in Computer Science (6-4) and Mathematics (18).
 My interests lie mainly in Machine Learning, particularly in Computer Vision and Decision Making.
 I also have extensive experience with penetration testing and network security.

 ## Currently
 * Undergraduate Researcher at the MIT CSAIL [Scene Representation Group](https://www.scenerepresentations.org/) (2022-Present)